SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ![plot](./images/containername.png)
 ![plot](./images/accesskeys.png)

-## 8. Login to MS Teams to check user access
+## 8. Login to MS Teams to check user

 With the test user, you created, login to [Microsoft Teams](https://teams.microsoft.com/).
 You should be able to see the below screen
 ![plot](./images/teamslogin.png)